 However, despite this move away from negativity, the study also comes with a few caveats.
 It urges public health officials to make sure their message is aimed at the intended audience, suggesting that if the audience is knowledgeable or risk adverse, more negative messages could still work.

 We hope you found this useful.
-To receive articles such as these in your inbox once a month please subscribe to our newsletter.
+To see more articles like these go to our main blog page.